aprendiendoTodo/FundamentosDeProgramacion/README.md

 - 👋 Hi, I’m @MarcosSuperior
 - 👀
 - 🌱 I’m currently learning ...
-Git and GitHub and C#
+Git, GitHub, C# and English language
 - 💞️ I’m looking to collaborate on ...
 WebApp
 - 📫 How to reach me ... ?